Kylie Minogue's Success and Achievements in Timeline

 July 2008: Officer of the Order of the British Empire

-In July 2008, Kylie Minogue was invested by Charles III as an Officer of the Order of the British Empire, acknowledging her contributions to music and culture.
+In July 2008, Kylie Minogue was invested by Charles III (when Prince of Wales) as an Officer of the Order of the British Empire.

 2009: Second Victoria and Albert Museum Exhibition

-In 2009, the Victoria and Albert Museum held another exhibition celebrating Kylie Minogue's influence on fashion.
+In 2009, the Victoria and Albert Museum held a second exhibition celebrating Kylie Minogue's influence on fashion.

 January 2011: Guinness World Records citation

-In January 2011, Kylie Minogue received a Guinness World Records citation for having the most consecutive decades with top five albums in the UK, with all her albums achieving this feat.
+In January 2011, Kylie Minogue received a Guinness World Records citation for having the most consecutive decades with top five albums in the UK.

-In November 2011, Kylie Minogue was inducted by the Australian Recording Industry Association into the ARIA Hall of Fame, recognizing her significant contributions to the Australian music industry.
+In November 2011, Kylie Minogue was inducted by the Australian Recording Industry Association into the ARIA Hall of Fame.

-In January 2012, NME critics ranked Kylie Minogue's single "Can't Get You Out of My Head" at number four on their Greatest Pop Songs in History list, highlighting its significance and impact.
+In January 2012, NME critics ranked Kylie Minogue's single "Can't Get You Out of My Head" at number four on their Greatest Pop Songs in History list.

-2013: Named One of Hottest Women of All-Time
+2013: Named one of the 100 Hottest Women of All-Time by Men's Health

 In 2013, Kylie Minogue was named one of the 100 Hottest Women of All-Time by Men's Health.

-In December 2016, Billboard ranked Kylie Minogue as the eighteenth most successful dance artist of all time, highlighting her significant contributions to the genre.
+In December 2016, Billboard ranked Kylie Minogue as the eighteenth most successful dance artist of all time.

 2016: Britain-Australia Society Award

-In April 2017, the Britain–Australia Society recognized Kylie Minogue with its 2016 award for outstanding contribution to the improving of relations and bilateral understanding between the two countries.
-The award was personally presented by Prince Philip.
+In April 2017, the Britain–Australia Society recognised Minogue with its 2016 award for outstanding contribution to the improving of relations and bilateral understanding between the countries.

 April 2017: Britain-Australia Society Award

-In April 2017, the Britain–Australia Society recognized Kylie Minogue with its 2016 award for outstanding contribution to the improving of relations and bilateral understanding between the two countries.
-The award was personally presented by Prince Philip.
+In April 2017, the Britain–Australia Society recognised Kylie Minogue with its 2016 award for outstanding contribution to the improving of relations and bilateral understanding between the countries.

 January 2019: Officer of the Order of Australia

-In January 2019, Kylie Minogue was appointed Officer of the Order of Australia in the Australia Day Honours, recognizing her distinguished service to the performing arts.
+In January 2019, Kylie Minogue was appointed Officer of the Order of Australia in the Australia Day Honours.

-In May 2020, Alison Boshoff of The New Zealand Herald described Kylie Minogue as the "great comeback queen of Pop" due to her resilience and ability to bounce back from setbacks in her life and career.
+In May 2020, Alison Boshoff of The New Zealand Herald called Kylie Minogue the "great comeback queen of Pop", recognizing her ability to bounce back from setbacks in her life and career.

-In November 2020, Kylie Minogue became the only female artist to reach the top spot of the UK Albums Chart in five consecutive decades, when her studio album, Disco, reached number one, setting a historic milestone.
+In November 2020, Kylie Minogue became the only female artist to reach the top spot of the UK Albums Chart in five consecutive decades, when her studio album, Disco reached number one.

-2020: Rolling Stone Australia ranks Minogue as one of the Greatest Australian Artists of All Time
+2020: 50 Greatest Australian Artists of All Time

-In 2020, Rolling Stone Australia placed Kylie Minogue at number three on its 50 Greatest Australian Artists of All Time list, acknowledging her significant contributions to the music industry and her lasting impact.
+In 2020, Rolling Stone Australia placed Kylie Minogue at number three on its 50 Greatest Australian Artists of All Time list.

 By June 2022, Kylie Minogue's wine brand had sold over five million bottles and won a Golden Vines Award for entrepreneurship.